 I love to teach using visual aids, quizzes and unique and fun mnemonics/techniques that will make sure you never forget the information you learn.
 After I receive the class notes and requirements from the student, I prepare an outline and a powerpoint for our session.
 During our session, I will go through the material and explain, in detail, each and every slide (including mnemonics, tricks, etc.).
 Every few slides, we will pause for a pop quiz.
 Finally, once the lesson is over, I will provide you with a quiz/mini-test to assure the both of us that you walk away feeling confident in the material we just covered.

-University of Nevada las vegas - BS, Biology
+Undergraduate Degree: University of Nevada las vegas - Bachelor of Science, Biology, General

-Touro University Nevada - MS, Medical Health Sciences
+Graduate Degree: Touro University Nevada - Master of Science, Medical Health Sciences

 What is your teaching philosophy?

 Understanding where information fits in the "big picture" is the key to understanding the material and mastering critical thinking skills.